Who is a Baker?

 Production Manager: Food production managers at food production houses are in charge of production and manufacturing food items.
 Their job involves supervising daily operations in food industries to enhance the organizational quality of the product and maximum value for the management of the business.
 Production Manager is responsible for the productions of the bread developed by the Product development department.

-Product Development: The product development manager controls and operates the projects for product management.
+Product Development manager: The product development manager controls and operates the projects for product management.
 Analyzes and solves functional correctness, structural design and quality issues.
 Being a product development manager implies quality requirements are aligned by branding and advertising or sales promotions.
 Product development is responsible for driving exciting NPD Projects from concept to launch as well as consumer and health trends.

 Technical Manager: A technical manager should be able to perform all required duties, including troubleshooting any technological issues, related to company systems.
 After evaluating everything from an expense to software and hardware performance, they are accountable for making major decisions about performance difficulties associated with the business.
 Technical Manager manages all technical team activities.
 Must have a degree qualification in Food Science discipline and experience in Food Manufacturing.